commonmark/commonmark-spec/README.md

              --ast         Print AST instead of HTML
              --version     Print version

-The javascript implementation is a single javascript file, with no dependencies, that can be linked to in an HTML page.
+The JavaScript implementation is a single JavaScript file, with no dependencies, that can be linked to in an HTML page.
 A standalone version (using `node.js`) is also provided (`js/markdown`), and there is a "dingus" for playing with it interactively.  (`make dingus` will start